2nd Year Workshop: From idea to paper

 2. The hook

-Why is your question important and relevant?
+Why should anyone care?
 This should be aimed at a general audience, not someone specific to your field and perhaps not even to an economist.

 3. The model